-- 45-minute in-person student assemblies delivered by a certified SHP Trainer in school auditoriums or gymnasiums.
+- 45-minute virtual training delivered by a certified SHP Trainer.

-- Assemblies are offered for students in grades six through twelve (6–12), and grade levels can be trained all together, and there are options to deliver to students during distance learning.
+- Training is offered for students in grades six through twelve (6–12), and grade levels can be trained all together, and there are options to deliver to students during distance learning.

-- School faculty and staff are required to attend the trainings.
+- School faculty and staff are required to attend the virtual trainings.

 - Schools will provide basic training technology (laptop, working projector, screen, microphone and speakers).

 Students Against Violence Everywhere Promise Club As a prerequisite to receive the free training, each school must identify an adult champion who will sponsor a student-led club and officially register the club as a Students Against Violence Everywhere (SAVE) Promise Club.
 Schools can form a new club, or register an existing club—such as student leadership, kindness, student government, or civic club to serve as the SAVE Promise Club.

 Upon registering, each school will receive a monthly newsletter with lesson plans and activity ideas.
 Each school will also receive the Start With Hello and Say Something Educator Guides and Student Guides to assist them in their ongoing efforts, as well as virtual support from SHP.
 SAVE Promise Clubs are expected to engage in a four activities per school year and to complete a quarterly survey to report back on club activities.

 For more information, please visit the SHP’s Know the Signs program website.

 YMHFA teaches a 5-step action plan to offer initial help to a school-age child or youth experiencing emotional distress, showing signs of a mental illness, or in a crisis; and connect them with the appropriate care.
 This training is designed for adults who work with school-age children or youth that do not have a mental health background, including teachers, administrators, and all classified staff.
 YMHFA trainings will be delivered virtually in two-hour self paced and four-hour instructor-led instruction.